yusronarif/laravel-rbac/docs/basic-usage/role-permissions.md

 ```

 The `givePermissionTo` and `revokePermissionTo` functions can accept a
-string or a `Spatie\Permission\Models\Permission` object.
+string or a `Yusronarif\RBAC\Models\Permission` object.

 Permissions are inherited from roles automatically.
 Additionally, individual permissions can be assigned to the user too.
 For instance:

 ```php